 In March daffodil and narcissus are out in force.
-Grape narcissus are also out, as well as naturalized hyacinth with short spears of white, pink and blue flowers.
+Grape narcissus are also out, as well as naturalised hyacinth with short spears of white, pink and blue flowers.

-Hawthorn bushes are starting to sprout leaf bud, but are far from flower still.
+Hawthorn bushes are starting to sprout leaf bud, but are far from flowering.

 By mid-March blackthorn comes into flower (coming to blossom on St Patrick’s Day, 17 March 2019).
 Where blackthorn blooms, later will be found sloe berries!

-If your garden has conifers, watch out for goldcrests (Regulus regulus) – Britain and Europe’s smallest native bird species.
-They feed on minute insects and spiders that are commonly found on conifers.
+Near conifers, watch out for goldcrests (Regulus regulus) – Britain and Europe’s smallest native bird species.
+They feed on tiny insects and spiders commonly found on conifers.